-Foo Fighters’ Drummer, Taylor Hawkins, Dies at 50
+Tributes For Foo Fighters’ Drummer, Taylor Hawkins, in 2022

-The band is scheduled to perform on the Grammy Awards on April 3.
-Their North America tour is supposed to begin on April 29 in Memphis, Tenn., and continue through May.
+The band was scheduled to perform on the Grammy Awards on April 3.
+A North America tour was supposed to begin on April 29 and continue through May.
 They were then scheduled to resume on July 17 with dates well into October.
+All of those shows were canceled.

 Hawkins was born Oliver Taylor Hawkins in Fort Worth, Tex., on Feb.
 17, 1972.
 In the mid-’90s, he was Alanis Morissette’s drummer for her Jagged Little Pill tour.
 In 1997, he received a call from his friend, Dave Grohl, who was looking for a replacement drummer for the Foo Fighters.
 Hawkins surprised his friend by offering to take the gig, a role he held for 25 years.